-The lack of gender equality is a major issue in all parts of the world, but the nature of the gender gap varies significantly across countries.
-It ranges from women not having the same basic rights and freedom as men (Jayachandran, 2015), to women being underrepresented in leadership positions in both private and public sectors (Bertrand, 2018).
-Actual and perceived gender norms represent major obstacles to progress towards gender equality (Fernández, 2007; Fernández and Fogli, 2009; Field et al., 2021), and thus, it is of great importance to understand how they vary across societies and policies.1 Simple informational interventions may be able to correct miscalibrated perceptions of gender norms and lead to fast changes in the societal equilibrium (Bursztyn, González and Yanagizawa-Drott, 2020; Bursztyn and Yang, 2022), while actual gender norms are often slowmoving (e.g., Alesina, Giuliano and Nunn, 2013) and may require deeper interventions to be changed (Dhar, Jain and Jayachandran, 2022).
+Gender inequality is a major issue in all parts of the world, but the nature of the gender gap varies significantly across countries.
+It ranges from women not having the same basic rights and freedom as men (Jayachandran, 2015) to women being underrepresented in leadership positions in both private and public sectors (Bertrand, 2018).
+Gender norms represent a major obstacle to progress towards gender equality (Fernández, 2007; Fernández and Fogli, 2009; Field et al., 2021), and thus, it is crucial to understand how they vary across societies and domains, and how people perceive them.
+While gender norms are often slow-moving (e.g., Alesina, Giuliano and Nunn, 2013) and may require deeper interventions to be changed (Dhar, Jain and Jayachandran, 2022), simple informational interventions may be able to correct miscalibrated perceptions of gender norms and lead to fast changes in the societal equilibrium (Bursztyn, González and Yanagizawa-Drott, 2020; Bursztyn and Yang, 2022).

 In this paper, we take a global perspective.
-Using a newly collected nationally representative dataset from 60 countries that represent over 80% of the world population, we study gender norms and perceptions about gender norms on two distinct policy issues: 1) basic freedom, allowing women to work outside of the home, and 2) affirmative action, prioritizing women when hiring for leadership positions.2 The global focus allows us to establish a comprehensive understanding of how misperceptions of gender norms on different gender policies vary across the world, and to investigate whether there are general mechanisms that can explain misperceptions in a given society.
+Using a newly-collected nationally representative dataset from 60 countries that represent over 80% of the world population, we study gender norms and perceptions about gender norms on two distinct policy issues: 1) basic freedom, allowing women to work outside of the home, and 2) affirmative action, prioritizing women when hiring for leadership positions.2 The global focus allows us to establish a comprehensive understanding of how misperceptions of gender norms on different gender policies vary across the world, and to investigate whether there are general mechanisms that can explain misperceptions in a given society.
 The study was implemented as part of the Gallup World Poll 2020 with a between-individual survey design.
 Participants were randomly allocated either to a basic freedom module or to an affirmative action module.
-We first elicited the participants' support for the respective policy, before eliciting their perceptions about the extent to which other participants supported the policy.
+We first elicited the participants' support for the respective policy, before eliciting their perceptions about the extent to which other respondents supported the policy.
 Perceptions were elicited separately for the support among men and the support among women in their country.

-When thinking about social norms, one often focuses on "deep values," for example, what a society thinks about whether women and men are equally qualified to be leaders.
-Here, we focus on norms on concrete policies as opposed to those deep values.
+When thinking about social norms, one may choose to focus on "deep values," for example, whether or not agents in a given society think that women and men are equally qualified to be leaders.
+Here, as in many studies in economics, we focus on norms on concrete policies instead of those deep values.
 Policy views form an important component of social norms around gender.
-Consider a person who supports women working outside of the home.
-If that person's social circle is strongly against it, that person might hide her opinion
+Consider someone who supports women working outside of the home.
+If that person's social circle

-1We follow Bénabou and Tirole (2011) and think of social norms as the set of 'social sanctions or rewards' that incentivize a certain behavior.
-Actual social norms in a given society about a specific issue are therefore summarized by that society's views and opinions on that issue, defined as the average support in the country in our data.
-Perceptions of social norms are given by individuals' beliefs about their society's views on the issue.
+1We follow Bénabou and Tirole (2011) and think of social norms as the set of 'social sanctions or rewards' that encourage a certain behavior.
+Actual social norms in a given society about a specific issue may therefore be captured by the views and opinions of agents on that issue.
+Perceptions of social norms are given by people's beliefs about their society's views on the issue.